SETI/rms-pdstemplate/README.md

                             integer, float, or quoted string.
-      -e                    Format values involving an exponential using lower case "e" -E                    Format values involving an exponential using upper case "E" --nobackup, -B        If a file is repaired, do not save a backup of an existing file.
+      -e                    Format values involving an exponential using lower case "e" -E                    Format values involving an exponential using upper case "E" --nobackup, -B        If a label is repaired, do not save a backup of an existing label.
-                            Otherwise, an existing file is renamed with a suffix identifying its original creation date and time.
+                            Otherwise, an existing label is renamed with a suffix identifying its original creation date and time.
       --quiet, -q           Do not log to the terminal.
       --log, -l             Save a log file of warnings and steps performed.
 The log file will